Call one of our locations now!

 Vision loss is not always due to corneal damage.

-THE INITIAL CORNEAL SURGERY CONSULTATION
+INITIAL CORNEAL SURGERY CONSULTATION

 Blindness or any degree of vision loss is not always due to damaged corneas.
 Some of these symptoms may not be related to the eyes at all.
-To better understand these conditions, a corneal evaluation in Honolulu or Maui is necessary.
+To better understand these conditions, corneal evaluation in Honolulu or Maui is necessary.

-During a visit to our office, we’ll ask patients about their medical history, including any previous eye conditions they’ve had, whether they’re taking any prescription drugs, and if so, which ones, and anything else that might be relevant to their condition.
+During a visit to our office, we’ll ask patients about their medical history, including any previous eye conditions they’ve had, whether they’re taking any prescription drugs, and, if so, which ones, and anything else that might be relevant to their condition.
 We’ll then perform a comprehensive eye examination to determine exactly what’s going on.

 CORNEAL EXAM

-An ophthalmic exam is performed to assess the current state of the eyes and determine whether additional tests are necessary.
-This corneal evaluation is performed by a trained optometrist who uses a professional and high-powered microscope.
+An ophthalmic exam is performed to assess the current state of the eyes and to determine whether additional tests are necessary.
+This corneal evaluation is performed by a trained optometrist who uses a professional high-powered microscope.

-It’s designed to detect subtle signs that might indicate the cornea isn’t getting enough oxygen.
+The microscope is designed to detect subtle signs that might indicate the cornea isn’t getting enough oxygen.
 To check for abnormalities in the corneal tissue, corneal surgeons look at the top layer of the eye.

 CORNEAL SURGERY PREPARATION